pimdistro/pim/README.md

 - Utilizes lazy loading with [lazy.nvim](https://github.com/folke/lazy.nvim) for faster startup times
 - Integrated Language Server Protocol (LSP) support using [lspconfig](https://github.com/neovim/nvim-lspconfig)

-And there's even more!
-Here are some additional features of pim:
+But wait, there's more!
+Check out these additional features of pim:

 - Sensible defaults: pim comes with carefully selected default configurations to enhance your editing experience out of the box.
-- Extensibility: Customize pim according to your preferences using its modular architecture.
-Add or remove plugins, keybindings, and settings.
+- Extensibility: You can customize pim according to your preferences thanks to its modular architecture.
+Add or remove plugins, keybindings, and settings as you please.
 - Plugin management with [mason](https://github.com/therealnv6/mason): Easily manage your plugins and keep them up to date with the help of mason.
 - Easy navigation with [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua): Access your file tree and navigate through your project effortlessly.
 - Beautiful and informative status line with [lualine](https://github.com/hoob3rt/lualine.nvim): Customize your status line with various themes and useful information.

-# Keybindigns
+# Bindings

 | Mode | Keybinding    | Command/Action                                  | Description                              |
 |------|---------------|-------------------------------------------------|------------------------------------------|